AlexxIT/XiaomiGateway3/README.md

 ## Zigbee2MQTT Mode

+**IMPORTANT**.
+According to real user reviews zigbee2mqtt does not work well with EFR32 chips.
+More positive feedback when working with ZHA.

 [Zigbee2MQTT](https://www.zigbee2mqtt.io/) is a bigest project that support [hundreds](https://www.zigbee2mqtt.io/information/supported_devices.html) Zigbee devices from different vendors.
 And can be integrate with a lot of home automation projects.

 **Note:** The zigbee chip of this gateway (EFR32 EZSP) is supported in zigbee2mqtt in [experimental mode](https://www.zigbee2mqtt.io/guide/adapters/#experimental).